 Ms. Mendoza has been involved in community initiatives revolving around the expansion of educational opportunities, health care, and economic growth both locally and nationally.
 She was a member of the Mayor Castro’s SA2020 Charting the Course for the Next Decade Steering Committee.
 Mayor Hardberger appointed her as Co-Chair for P16 Council Formation Committee and as a member of the Task Force on Corporate Recruitment and Retention.
 In January 2006, Governor Rick Perry appointed her to the Texas Higher Education Coordinating Board on which she served as Secretary of the Board, Chair of the Committee on Closing the Gaps and, in 2010, as Vice Chairman.
 Governor Perry also appointed her to the Commission for a College Ready Texas in April 2007.

 Ms. Mendoza was appointed to the Board of Regents by Governor Perry in 2011 and reappointed by Governor Greg Abbott in 2017.
-She is serving her second term as Vice Chairman of the Board from 2015 to 2019 and served as Chairman of the Board from 2019 to 2021.
+She served two terms as Vice Chairman of the Board from 2015 to 2019 and served as Chairman of the Board from 2019 to 2021.
 Ms. Mendoza served four terms as Chairman of the Committee on Academic and Student Affairs, and currently serves as a member of that committee.
 She serves as a member of the Committee on Finance, and as liaison to the 12th Man Foundation.
 Ms. Mendoza has served as a member of the Committee on Audit, as a liaison to the Texas Higher Education Coordinating Board, and has served on the University Lands Advisory Board.
 Her term expires February 1, 2023.

 Elaine Mendoza received a Bachelor of Science degree in Aerospace Engineering from Texas A&M University.